Overall Score 7.0 Represents average audio ecosystem compatibility score.

 which implies that they have a smaller driver unit than that of JBL Wave Buds by 2.2mm

-, as many tend to believe that driver units of a bigger size automatically produce better sound quality.
+, many people have a misconception that driver units of a bigger size automatically produce better sound quality.

 Sony WF C500's lowest frequency is at 20Hz, this means that